ices-eg/wg_WGEEL/Misc/data_call_2021/readme.md

 new values 72
 deleted rec_catch as value was np and throwing up errors
 ## Annex 6
+landings other
+6 new values
+6 updated values
 ## Annex 7 release

 Cédric : You cannot report other_landings there, it's fine if you put two lines in other landings instead, one for numbers and one for kilograms.